Articles of Association

 These Articles of Association may be amended in either of two ways:

-- A 2/3 vote of members present (quorum required) at a meeting of the State Board as long as notice of proposed changes was made at least 30 days in advance.
+- A 2/3 vote of the entire State Board as long as notice of proposed changes was made at least 30 days in advance.

 - A 2/3 vote of members present at a State Convention as long as notice of proposed changes was made at least 30 days in advance.

 By-Law 1: Executive Committee Succession

 The Chair shall have the power to fill vacancies on the Executive Committee by appointment with the consent of a majority of the State Board.
 Such appointments shall last until the next election of party officers.

 By-Law 2: Chairman Succession